zoremulla/RJS5-TheIndex-Axios/README.md

 1. Add an empty `authors` array to your state.
 2. Send it to `AuthorList` as a prop.
 Everything should disappear from the page!
 3. Import `axios` into `App.js`.
-4. Before moving to the next step open Postman and try making a `get` request to this URL: `https://the-index-api.herokuapp.com/api/authors/` and take a look at the data being fetched.
-5. Use `axios` to make a `get` request from `https://the-index-api.herokuapp.com/api/authors/`.
+4. Use `axios` to make a `get` request from `https://the-index-api.herokuapp.com/api/authors/`.
 This request should happen **inside** `componentDidMount`.
 (Make sure you're catching any errors!)
-6. After *a-wait*ing for the request to finish, assign the array of data returned by the request to the `state.authors`.
+5. After *a-wait*ing for the request to finish, assign the array of data returned by the request to the `state.authors`.
 When you refresh your application, you should see a momentary pause while the data is being fetched then you should find some new authors in your application!
-7. You can now delete the data import at the top of the file!
+6. You can now delete the data import at the top of the file!
 In fact, go ahead and delete the file `data.js` entirely.
 It's useless to us now.
 Our data is coming from the internet!
 Wooooow!